Dylteamvr/Glorious-Inspira-JR/README.md

 # GLORIOUS INSPIRA JR

-GLORIOUS INSPIRA JR is an experimental autonomous VRChat AI built to explore virtual spaces, react to players, and learn from interaction in real time.
+GLORIOUS INSPIRA JR is a VRChat AI Bot built to explore virtual spaces, react to players, and learn from interaction in real time.

 Created and developed by **Dylteam**.